paulhibbitts/docsify-this-markdown-portfolio/README.md

+> [!CAUTION]
-[!WARNING] **This is a testing-only repository.
-View the main project repository at https://github.com/hibbitts-design/docsify-this-markdown-portfolio-starter.** [!WARNING]
+> **This is a testing-only repository.
+View the main project repository at https://github.com/hibbitts-design/docsify-this-markdown-portfolio-starter.**

 ![Header image](/images/header.jpg ':class=header-image-full-width')